iAtif/social-media-frontend/README.md

 # Simple Social Media Application - Frontend

-This project is a simple social media application built using the MERN stack (MongoDB, Express.js, React.js, Node.js) with user authentication and authorization features.
-The application allows users to register, log in, create posts with images and descriptions, like posts, and manage their own posts.
-Authentication is handled using JWT for secure user verification.
+This is the frontend of a social media app built with the MERN stack (MongoDB, Express.js, React.js, Node.js).
+Users can sign up, log in, create posts with images and descriptions, like posts, and manage their own posts.
+We use JWT for secure user authentication.

 ## Features

-### 1. User Authentication
+1. **User Authentication**

-- Implement user registration and login functionality.
+   - Sign up and log in.
-- Use JWT or a third-party service for secure authentication.

-### 2. Post Creation

-- Allow authenticated users to create posts.
-- Each post should include an image and a description.

-### 3. Post Interaction
+   - Secure authentication with JWT.

+2. **Post Creation**

+   - Create posts with images and descriptions.

+3. **Post Interaction**

-- Users should be able to like posts created by others.
+   - Like posts created by others.
-- Display the number of likes for each post.
+   - See the number of likes for each post.

-### 4. Post Management
+4. **Post Management**

-- Only the user who created a post should have the ability to delete it.
+   - Only the creator can edit or delete their post.
-- Implement authorization checks to enforce this rule.

 ## Requirements

 - **Frontend**: React.js
-- **Backend**: Node.js, Express.js
-- **Database**: MongoDB
-- **Authentication**: JWT for user authentication.

 ## Setup Instructions

 ### Prerequisites

 - Node.js
-- MongoDB
 - npm or yarn

 ### Installation